Emotional Abuse: Here’s what you need to know

 - If you are living with someone who is abusing you and you need to get out, there are places you can turn to for help.
 You can contact SAFE Ireland (women) and AMEN (men) for help.

-Telling someone you’re being abused doesn’t meant that you’ll be taken away from your family, the social services will try to work out a situation that means you're safe from abuse but with your family.
+Telling someone you’re being abused by a family member doesn’t automatically mean that you’ll be taken away from your family, the social services will try to work out a situation that means you're safe from abuse but where possible with your family.

 Sometimes emotional abuse can lead to physical abuse or domestic violence.
 In these situations it is important to realise that it is not your fault – regardless of what your abuser may tell you.
 If you find yourself in this situation here are few things you can do.